G-U-N/Phased-Consistency-Model/README.md

 ## Concact & Collaboration

-I have been enaged in the consistency models for months, and feels so excited about the promising prospect of it.
-If you are also interested in the related  research and looking for collaboration by any chance, please do not hesitate to contact me.
+If you have any questions about the code, please do not hesitate to contact me!

 Email: fywang@link.cuhk.edu.hk